HADES, HELL, PARADISE, AND HEAVEN

 15

 There will be many who once were “detestable and murderers and the immoral and sorcerers and worshippers of idols and all liars” in Heaven, but those there will have been forgiven and thus will be new creatures in Christ.
 None of these who will be in hell will be able to say that they should not be there.
 There will be those just like them in Heaven, except for the blood of Christ.
-That blood is available to save all who will come from “the lake that burns with fire and brimstone, which is the second death.”
+That blood is available to save all who will be in “the lake that burns with fire and brimstone, which is the second death.”
 May the Lord be gracious to use even these poor words to lead some from darkness to light, from death to life, from the brink of hell to Heaven.

 Let us return now to our question from Rev. 20.15: Will there be some Christians who will not be resurrected until after the millennium?
 The first sentence of this chapter on hell begins with the words, If the dead who are lost are in hades, then what about hell?
 The final truth we want to see about hell is that there is no one there at present.
 Thus far, no one has gone to hell.
 The lost dead are in hades.
 It is obvious that the saved dead would not be in hell.
 The first people who will be thrown into hell are the antichrist and the false prophet, as seen in Rev. 19.20.
 There is no Old Testament word for “hell.”
 Its word sheol we have seen to be the same as hades.
 That is where the lost dead went in the Old Testament.
 All those identified in the New Testament, people and angels, as having gone to the place of the lost dead are seen to be in hades (Luke 8.31, 16.23, 1 Peter 3.19, 2 Peter 2.4, Jude 6, Rev. 9.1-2, 11, 11.7, 17.8).
 Rev. 19.20 is the second place in the New Testament where we see some thrown into the lake of fire, which is hell, but it deals with the first two to be there, the antichrist and the false prophet.